diagrams/diagrams-doc/doc/manual.rst

 `t <> inv t === inv t <> t === mempty`.

-To apply a transformation to a diagram, use `transform`.
+To apply a transformation, use `transform`.

 Rotation
 ++++++++